Max Lazar: Philadelphia Phillies

 On December 8, 2023, Lazar signed a minor league contract with the Philadelphia Phillies.
 He started the season with the Double-A Reading Fightin Phils, where he allowed no earned runs or walks while striking out 18 batters in 10 1/3 innings over 8 appearances.
 He was then promoted to the Triple-A Lehigh Valley IronPigs in the International League.
 He was named Phillies Minor League Pitcher of the Month for June, after not allowing any earned runs in 11 appearances (12 1/3 innings), while posting an 0.49 WHIP.
 Lazar's fastball was 94–95 mph, and his curveball was his best pitch.
 Before he was promoted to the major leagues, he had a 1.79 ERA in 34 relief appearances, with 13 saves in 15 opportunities between Reading and Lehigh Valley.
 He had 53 strikeouts (11.8 strikeouts per 9 innings), 25 hits (5.6 hits per 9 innings), and 9 walks in 40 1/3 innings, and an 0.84 WHIP.
 He had a 33.8% strikeout rate and 5.8% walk rate.

 On August 9, 2024, Lazar was selected to the Phillies' 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day against the Arizona Diamondbacks.
 He retired all four batters he faced with a mix of curveballs, cutters, and a four-seam fastball that reached 95.5 mph, including a strikeout of Joc Pederson.
 In 11 appearances during his rookie campaign, Lazar recorded a 4.61 ERA with 9 strikeouts across 13 2/3 innings pitched.

 Lazar was optioned to Triple-A Lehigh Valley to begin the 2025 season.
 He was recalled to the major leagues on May 19.
 Lazar earned his first MLB save on May 24, pitching in an extra-innings win over the Athletics.
 On July 21, Lazar recorded his first career win after tossing a scoreless inning of relief in an extra-innings victory over the Boston Red Sox.
+Lazar made 36 appearances for Philadelphia during the 2025 campaign, compiling a 1–1 record and 4.79 ERA with 26 strikeouts and one save across 41 1/3 innings pitched.

+Lazar began the 2026 season on the injured list due to a left oblique strain.
+He was transferred to the 60-day injured list on April 22, 2026.
+Lazar was activated on June 6, and was subsequently optioned to Triple-A Lehigh Valley.